AliMrad1/aws-s3-springboot/README.md

                                                in get endpoint link , I capture the user id to get the image for this specific id.
 * application.properties: specific the max size can be sent to this application.

-### aws side
+### AWS side:
-*create a bucket inside S3 service and the name of her into Bucket Details Class.
+* create a bucket inside S3 service and the name of her into Bucket Details Class.
-*go to security credentials and generate access and secret key.
+* go to security credentials and generate access and secret key.

 ###Happy Coding , and GOOD LUCK!